fraware/evology/README.md

 - Price (& wealth) either goes to 0 or to infinity.
 Very unstable.
 - Fixed supply of assets does not seem enforced
+- Solver (linear shortcut) aggregate_ed does not add up correctly with individual aggregate_demands

 ## Forthcoming